Welcome to the Startup Cartography Project!

 Our research and policy analysis is yielding new findings and insights about the relationship of entrepreneurship and economic development.
 We find that, while entrepreneurial quality is correlated with economic growth, entrepreneurial quantity is not.
 The rate at which high-potential growth startups are founded is sensitive to the capital market and overall market conditions.
 Strong differences across place and time exist not only in the formation of high growth-potential startups, but also the likelihood of startups (for a given quality level) to realize their potential and scale.
 Put a different way, different regions exhibit dramatically different rates and levels of high-potential growth entrepreneurship.
 Being able to see the level of and trends related to entrepreneurial quality, quantity and impact can provide local and regional stakeholders with a much clearer view of the potential and trajectory of startup formation there.

-Our data covers 26 years of business registration data across 34 states (and will continue to grow over time).
-Our interactive map allows for observation of the key statistics to the lowest level of feasible geographic granularity given data constraints.
-For example, while we are able to offer address-level visualization for states such as Massachusetts and Kentucky, other states such as Ohio can only be characterized at a more aggregate level.
+Our data covers 26 years of business registration data across 48 states, and 28 years of data among 40 states (and will continue to grow over time).
+Our interactive map allows for observation of the key statistics to the different level of feasible geographic granularity (e.g. address, city, MSA, and state level).
 In addition, for research purposes, we are planning to make available zip code level and county level aggregates for entrepreneurial quantity, quality and ecosystem measures for that same time-frame.
 Our goal is to build this prototype into a publicly-available tool and data infrastructure that will help researchers, policymakers, students and other stakeholders to visualize entrepreneurial quality, see how it changes over time, and compare the state of entrepreneurship across regions, to better understand its drivers and impacts.

 Our content for this site has been organized into four sections: (1) Research Papers and Methodology; (2) Interactive U.S. Map; (3) Visualization and Presentation Library; and (4) Downloadable Data.
 While our goal is to make this content open, please note that this is part of our ongoing research and policy agenda.
 We plan to make these materials available under a creative commons, attribution, non-commercial, share-alike license (CC BY-NC-SA).
 In the interim, please let us know before sharing any materials found on this site and provide attribution to our work on any derivative use.
 We look forward to receiving your feedback.